-After taking the undergraduate degree in Fashion Marketing & Branding, I studied Curating Contemporary Design (MA) at Kingston University.
+After graduating with a BA Hons in Fashion Marketing & Branding, I read Curating Contemporary Design (MA) at Kingston University.
 This post introduces one of the projects I did during my MA, which is British Council Touring Exhibition for UK-Russia Year of Culture 2014.

 Students were required to create a small scale exhibition in Moscow of contemporary British architecture, design or fashion, which is low-cost to develop, and which will tour to numerous destinations within Russia.

 The intent is to use this touring exhibition to develop local partnerships in Russia and to present projects which represent the best of contemporary UK practice and which resonates with their local audiences.

 The project will be cost-effective to tour and low-budget to produce, to enable these offices to exhibit this work within budget and develop links with key audiences in their country.

 It projects a positive image of contemporary Britain, that is, of a country that pro-actively encourages challenging and innovative thinking and creates dialogue between practitioners in the UK and internationally which encourages learning and understanding of each others’ cultures.

 The project my team created was ‘Subbotnik’, meaning Saturday.
 Our presentation is in the form of a commission brief which would present to our design practitioners.